rtlabs-com/p-net/doc/compliancetest.rst

 Troubleshooting
 ---------------
+For the "Get MAC Address" button in ART tester to work, you need to have the "Device b" connected.

 If the test case "Different access ways port-to-port" fails, verify that your laptop Ethernet interface speed is set to 100 Mbit/s and that any Windows or Siemens (TIA portal) LLDP implementation on the